41 Fascinating Facts About Seinfeld

 Two years before Dumb & Dumber made them two of Hollywood’s reigning kings of comedy, Peter and Bobby Farrelly wrote an episode of Seinfeld.
 The There’s Something About Mary co-creators wrote “The Virgin” in season four, in which Jerry dates Marla the virgin (Frasier’s Jane Leeves) and Elaine attempts to give her an education in sex in the 1990s.

 Nearly 20 years after Susan Ross, George’s fiancée, was killed off in the seventh season, Jason Alexander revealed what prompted that particularly morbid storyline.
 In an interview with Howard Stern, Alexander admitted that, “I couldn't figure out how to play off of [Heidi Swedberg].
 Her instincts for doing a scene, where the comedy was, and mine were always misfiring.
 And she would do something, and I would go, ‘OK, I see what she's going to do—I'm going to adjust to her.'
 And I'd adjust, and then it would change.”
 Then it was Louis-Dreyfus’s turn to share some scenes with Hedberg.
 “They go, 'You know what?
-It's f—ing impossible.
+It's f***ing impossible.
 It's impossible,'" Alexander continued.
 "And Julia actually said, 'Don't you want to just kill her?'
 And Larry went, 'Ka-bang!'"
 And that was that.

 It’s the episode where Jerry can’t remember his girlfriend’s name, but knows that it rhymes with a female body part.
 After discussing the episode with a female colleague, Jerold Mackenzie, then an executive at Milwaukee’s Miller Brewing, was fired for sexual harassment.
 Mackenzie, in turn, counter-sued—and was awarded $26.6 million.
 (A verdict which was overturned on appeal.)

-“I remember walking through at rehearsal,” Feresten recalled. “[Writer-producer] Jennifer Crittenden pulled me aside after Julia did the dance for the first time and said, 'Are you sure about this?
+“I remember walking through at rehearsal,” Feresten said. “[Writer-producer] Jennifer Crittenden pulled me aside after Julia did the dance for the first time and said, 'Are you sure about this?
 Are you sure you're not ruining Julia Louis-Dreyfus's career?'
 'No, I'm not.'
 That's the year she won an Emmy.”
 Sweet, fancy Moses!

-Season nine’s backwards episode, “The Betrayal,” is based on a Harold Pinter play of the same name, which utilizes a similarly nonlinear narrative device.
+Season 9’s backwards episode, “The Betrayal,” is based on a Harold Pinter play of the same name, which utilizes a similarly nonlinear narrative device.
 And also explains why Sue-Ellen Mishkie’s fiancé's name is Pinter.